setms/book/docs/synthesis/index.md

 Event storming @@Brandolini2013 can fill the gap between these two sets of notations.
 The concepts of events, commands, persons, external systems, etc. are easy to explain in a workshop format, especially when introduced gradually.
-The grammar that rules the concepts helps with uncovering requirements by directing participants to answer the right questions.
+The grammar that governs the concepts helps with uncovering requirements by directing participants to answer the right questions.
 The concepts are also powerful enough to turn requirements into design in a structured manner, as we'll see.